Jessemwangi/Jessemwangi/README.md

     <img src="https://img.shields.io/static/v1?label=|&message=WEBSITE&color=23555f&style=plastic&logo=react&logo-color=white"/>
   </a>
       </p>
         <p>This is a ReactJS-based application built with Firebase Firestore that allows you to plan your city trips.
 The app provides users with previews of cities, along with information about major tourist attractions to help you build your itinerary.
-It also includes Weather API data to provide up-to-date forecast information for your trip.. &#128640;</p>
+It also includes Weather API data to provide up-to-date forecast information for your trip... &#128640;</p>
     </td>
     <td width="50%" height="150px" valign="top" style='overflow:hidden'>
       <h3 align="left">TS Todo Drag and Drop</h3>